saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 }
 ```

-Now let's put the secret to we've recreated to use by calling it via data source and pass it into the resource that needs it.
+Now let's put the secret we've recreated to use by calling it via data source and passing it into the resource that needs it.

 ```yaml title="main.tf"
 data "aws_ssm_parameter" "staging_github_token" {